 In a rapidly changing world that she refers to as the 'Era of the Entrepreneur', Kerry works with industry groups and rural communities across Australia.
 Renowned for her innovative and practical approach she facilitates engaging, authentic and relevant conversations encouraging everyone to look at existing landscapes with fresh eyes to embrace change and create new opportunities.

 Her journey commenced as a 2011 Victorian Rural Woman of the Year finalist when she launched an extensive research project that took her to the United States meeting with successful communities and educators.

-Over a three year period Kerry led the highly innovative Operation Next Gen and Be Your Own Boss pilot projects working with three towns and secondary schools in rural Victoria to trial practical and effective ways of engaging with young people and encouraging entrepreneurs.
-These programs are now being offered Australia wide including in Collie, Western Australia.
+Since 2013 Kerry has led the highly innovative Operation Next Gen and Be Your Own Boss programs working with rural towns and secondary schools to engage with young people and encourage entrepreneurs.
+These programs are offered Australia wide.

 As a thought leader Kerry frequently represents the region at national and international forums and is invited to present at conferences here and overseas.
 In 2017 she was one of two Australians invited by the Kauffman Foundation to Kansas City bringing practitioners worldwide together to share best practice in building collaborative entrepreneurship ecosystems.

 Kerry regularly writes a column for Inside Small Business, speaks on ABC Regional Radio, and shares positive stories about rural Australia through her popular blog and social media.
 Her book, Entrepreneurship: It's everybody's business, was published in 2016.
 Another is on the way!